mayankk2308/mkdatadetector/README.md

 ## Usage

-To keep things simple, `MKDataDetectorService` is packaged as a set of extensions that compartmentalize its following capabilities:
+`MKDataDetectorService` is packaged as a set of extensions that compartmentalize its following capabilities:

 * Date - date extraction
 * Address - address extraction